-103 Criminal Law
+103 Criminal Law 3 credit hours

 Offered fall and spring semesters.
 Three hours lecture and discussion a week.

 A study of substantive criminal law as it is applied at local, state and federal levels.
 Elements of crimes as prosecuted in a court of law are examined, and court decisions are used to study the sources and types of criminal laws.